Affordable Therapy: How Can I Find A Therapist That Takes My Insurance?

 Exploring alternatives to insurance-funded therapy

-In many cases, working with a therapist covered by your insurance company may be preferable to working with one who is out of network.
-While insurance may not make therapy free, it can significantly offset the costs.
+In many cases, working with a therapist covered by your insurance company may be preferable to working with a therapist who is out of network.
+While insurance may not make therapy free, insurance can significantly offset the costs.

 However, you might find yourself in a situation where you are not able to use insurance to help pay for therapy.
 Maybe you do not currently have health insurance, for example.
-Perhaps your preferred provider does not accept insurance or does not accept your specific insurance.
+Perhaps your preferred therapist does not take insurance or does not take your specific insurance.
 Or you may find that, even with insurance coverage, the cost of an in-network therapist is still out of reach.
-In these instances, it may help to consider alternative options for mental health care.
+In these instances, it may help to consider alternative options for mental health care and therapy.

 Mental health hotlines